Attstar2021/live-life/README.md

 1. There was an error about existing posts forlder, I did force migration of it only using "python manage.py migrate posts"
 2. NavBar issue i used fluid class to sort this out.
-3. Navlink wiring I debug all code and import linked folder correctly
+3. Navlink wiring; I debug all code and import linked folder correctly
 4. error in playing app in web browser.
 Error "user_not_found" I change allowed host setting in setting.py in api repo.
+5.

 ![error3 (2)](https://user-images.githubusercontent.com/91749477/205432578-44e9fd0c-3882-472f-bd60-b4eccf517e53.png)